KoopaKiy/discord-guides/user/inviting-bot-account.md

 ![Client ID](http://i.imgur.com/vSj2IZX.png)

-If you would like, you can also append required permissions to the end of your link.
+If you would like, you can also append needed permissions to the end of your link.
+This is not a requirement, and will simply create a role for the bot with these permissions when it is invited.

 >Further information on permissions:  https://discordapp.com/developers/docs/topics/permissions